-3.7.9 All navigation and other fees specified herein are exclusive of Goods and Services
+3.7.8 All navigation and other fees specified herein are exclusive of Goods and Services Tax

-The fees shall apply for the period 1 July 2017 to 30 June 2018 and will continue to apply until superseded by a subsequent bylaw change fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.
+The fees shall apply for the period 1 July 2018 to 30 June 2019 and will continue to apply until superseded by a subsequent bylaw change fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.

-3.7.10 Standard charges under the Maritime Transport Act 1994 - Marine Tier 1 Oil Transfer Sites
+3.7.9 Standard charges under the Maritime Transport Act 1994 - Marine Tier 1 Oil Transfer Sites

-GST Exclusive oi ha th Tr Maritime Rule Part 130B requires that the operator of an oil transfer site obtain the approval for a site marine oil spill contingency plan from the director of Maritime New Zealand.
-The power to approve these plans has been delegated by the director to the Chief Executive Officer (sub-delegated to council employees) of the Northland Regional Council in an Instrument of Delegation pursuant to Section 444(2) of the Maritime Transport Act 1994.
-A Minimum fee will apply.
-Section 444(12) of the Maritime Transport Act 1994 allows the council to charge a person a reasonable fee for: а Approving Tier 1 site marine oil spill contingency plans and any subsequent amendments. \$273.48 b Renewal of Tier 1 site marine oil spill contingency plan, where staff time is less than one hour.
-No charge С Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of preparation of inspection reports or reporting on non-conformance issues.
-Charged at hourly rate of attending staff member
+Maritime Rule Part 130B requires that the operator of an oil transfer site obtain the approval for a site marin contingency plan from the director of Maritime New Zealand.
+The power to approve these plans has been d by the director to the Chief Executive Officer(sub-delegated to council employees) of the Northland Regiona in an Instrument of Delegation pursuant to Section 444(2) of the Maritime Transport Act 1994. as been delegated A Minimum fee will apply.
+Section 444(12) of the Maritime Transport Act 1994 allows the council to charge a person a reason able fee for: